This month I walked two 12 -mile circular walks.

 We arrived at Guildford station, where we waited around for someone arriving from near Guildford.
 It felt cold.
 Once the full group was together we made off and walked about 7 miles before we stopped off at St Martha’s hill.
 A steep walk, got us warmed up quickly, it led to a small church and cemetery. we took the opportunity to have a break, as there were a couple of benches tucked in the walled garden.
 We walkers, appreciate; a rest to admire the view.
 A good leader knows where and when to stop.

 On a better day, the caretaker told us you could see Surrey and beyond.

 Hayes 12 mile circular walk.

-It will soon be time for my walking weekend away in Derbyshire which may include some night walking (weather permitting.)
+It will soon be time for my walking weekend away in Derbyshire this is organised by the UK EXPLORERS MEET UP GROUP.

 I ‘m looking forward to it and hope I have some good walks and pictures to post you all.